Cinematic Color Grading (Movie Look Effect) in Photoshop – Video Tutorial

 But color Cinematic Color Grading is a lot more than making your actors pop.
 The Color grade should always enhance the story that your image (or video) is trying to convey.

 Color Correction vs. Color Grading

 In this tutorial, we discuss both color correction and color grading.
 A color correction removes color casts from neutral grays.
 While a color grade adds a creative color correction to tell a story.

-We will also look at all the different tools that you can use to apply the film look effect.
+We will look at all the different tools that you can use to apply the Cinematic Color Grading effect.
 I prefer to use the Curves Adjustment Layer since it gives you the most control.
 But you can use almost any adjustment layer that allows you to control color and tone.

 If you have any questions, leave a message below!